acjeter/cse15l-lab-reports/lab-report-3.md

 Essentially, this `grep` command-line tool `-v` just goes in a file and finds and returns all lines that **do not contain** the given pattern for these examples I used "a" for the first pattern, and "," for the second, to first find all lines that didn't contain the letter "a", and then for the second file, to find all lines that didn't contain a comma ",".

-### The `grep -w` Command-Line Modifier |
+### The `grep -w` Command-Line Modifier | Search for Whole Words
-According to the question that I asked ChatGPT in the introduction; "The `-w` or `--word-regexp` option allows `grep` to match only whole words, rather than partial matches.
+According to the question that I asked ChatGPT in the introduction:
+> The `-w` or `--word-regexp` option allows `grep` to match only whole words, rather than partial matches.
 This is useful when you want to search for a specific word and avoid matching substrings.
-For example, to search for the word "example" as a whole word in a file, you can use the following command:"
+For example, to search for the word "example" as a whole word in a file, you can use the following command:
 ```
 grep -w "example" file.txt
 ```